 Materiality is to reasonable assurance what white stripes are to a basketball court.
 And understanding materiality is a key to making sure no one blows the whistle on you.
+Moreover, understanding trivial misstatements can reduce your audit time.

 Financial statements are seldom perfect.
 Some misstatements are present, and that’s okay as long as they aren’t too large.
 But how big can they be without affecting financial statement users’ decisions?
 Audit materiality provides the answer.
 It is a boundary, like white stripes on a basketball court.